Landmark restaurant and pub is up for let having been closed since lockdown

-Landmark Longridge restaurant and pub is up for let having been closed since lockdown
+Landmark Longridge restaurant and pub is up for let after closing during lockdown

 Specialist leisure sector agency Fleurets is marketing the property on Lower Road, Longridge, with a guide rent of £75,000.